EngOmarAhmedIOS/PracticeSwift/README.md

-# PracticeiOS
+# Practice iOS
-This repo includes 10 problems and there solution that will help you practice Swift, for beginners.
+This repo includes 10 problems and their solutions that will help you practice Swift, for beginners.